dgautsch/gautschcodes/source/_posts/Quick-Guide-to-Linters.md

 - Quickly spot common problems with JavaScript
 - Less time debugging

 Most modern code editors support linting in some form or another.
-For the purposes of this article I'll show you how to quickly get setup in Sublime Text 3.
+For the purposes of this article I'll show you how to quickly get setup in Sublime Text 3 using JSHint.
+The steps for ESLint are relatively the same.

 1. First make sure you have the [Sublime Text package manager](https://packagecontrol.io/) installed.
 2. Then make sure you have [Node installed.](http://node.io/)